rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

 You can update the cipher profiles by using either the Cloud Load Balancers API or our interactive web application, [Pitchfork](https://pitchfork.rax.io).

-For more information about cipher profiles and to see all avaiolable ciphers, see [Ciphers](https://developer.rackspace.com/docs/cloud-load-balancers/v1/api-reference/ciphers/) in the Rackspace developer documentation.
+For more information about cipher profiles and to see all available ciphers, see [Ciphers](https://developer.rackspace.com/docs/cloud-load-balancers/v1/api-reference/ciphers/) in the Rackspace developer documentation.

 The following cipher profiles are currently available: